Run Mise Tasks From the VS Code Sidebar - CommandTree 0.9.0

 One Click to Run

-Click any mise task and CommandTree opens a new terminal in the same directory as the mise.toml file and runs mise run <task>.
-Tool versions, environment variables, and dependencies all resolve normally — it is exactly the same command you would type yourself.
+Click any mise task and CommandTree opens a new terminal in the same directory as the mise.toml file and runs mise run <task>, matching the command format in the mise task runner documentation.
 Tasks with parameters get prompted for input before they run.

 Mise And Everything Else

-This is the part the mise-only extensions can't do.
-Most real projects are not pure mise.
-There is a Makefile from before the migration, an npm run lint script in package.json, a couple of shell scripts in scripts/, maybe a Justfile for the deploy step.
+Projects often keep more than one task system around: a Makefile from before the migration, an npm run lint script in package.json, shell scripts in scripts/, or a Justfile for the deploy step.

 CommandTree discovers 22 command types and shows them in one tree: